sntruong12/catch-hands/README.md

 1. Mongoose/MongoDB, Express, NodeJS
 2. OAuth Google Authentication using PassportJS

-## Challenges
+## Challenges/Lessons

 1. The first challenge that I faced was how do I get all the character information for Super Smash Brothers Ultimate.
 The game was released early in December 2018 so there wasn't an API containing general information for each character.
 I decided to create my own RESTFUL api for this.

-2. A challenge I faced concerned my data model.
-When I finally reached the point of posting combos to each of the user's mains, I was not able to figure out how to push data into this nested array in my User model.
+2. A problem I faced constantly throughout development was with modeling data.
+I finally reached the point of posting combos to each of the user's mains, I was not able to figure out how to push data into this nested array in my User model.
 The end goal was to get user input from a form and push it into the main combos array.
-After tons of googling, I decided to redo my user model which ultimate.
-As far as my research goes, I found many other people facing this issue of updating properties that were nested in 2 levels.
+After tons of googling, I decided to redo my user model As far as my research goes, I found many other people facing this issue of updating properties that were nested in 2 levels.
 This seemed to be an issue with Mongoose and MongoDB.
 In general this relational database does not seem to do well with querying nested data beyond 1 level.
 This ended up being a lack of knowledge issue.
 I overthought my approach.
 I just needed to map over the the mains array, push the form data, and save.

+3. Array methods are a blessing.
+This project provided tons of opportunities to use Array methods like .map or .filter.
+Specifically for any nested data, these methods really helped with finding a specifical element and manipulating it.

 ## Catch Hands API